chandra-vv/genai_portfolio/08_multi_agent_assistant/README.md

 This project is a **Streamlit demo** that shows how to combine **LangChain** + **LangGraph** into a simple **multi-agent workflow**:

+* **Controller Agent**
+  Navigate the user query to the Planner Agent or the Retriever Agent based on the complexity of the question.

 * **Planner Agent**
   Breaks down a complex user query into smaller, focused sub-questions.

 * **Retriever Agent**
-  Answers each sub-question by searching a local knowledge base (`about.txt`).
+  Answer each sub-question by searching an uploaded text file.

 ---